Setting Up PCS

 From the left navigation, select Insights, then Session review.

-Log in to the Linux and Windows servers as the administrator, root, or normal AD users.
+Log in to the Linux and Windows servers as the administrator, root, or a normal AD user.

 Linux